qgazq/screeps-vm-docker/installVM.md

 * Press enter to confirm disk has been removed
 * Let it reboot

-### Optionally install guest additions
+### Optionally install guest additions (recommended)
-This allow copy and paste with the VM (can be handy to get commands and keys in)
+This will allow copy and paste with the VM (can be handy to get commands and keys in)
 * Insert the virtual guess additons CD.
 Devices -> Insert Guest Additions CD image...
 ![VM Devices Menu](image.png)
 * login as screeps